Skip to Content

 In New Mexico, many emeralds were discovered in Taos County.
 In the Sangre de Cristo Mountains is the Makarah Outcrop, where various emeralds were unearthed.

-If you live in Massachusetts or plan on visiting it, you might be able to find emeralds as well in Hampshire County.
+If you live in Massachusetts or plan on visiting it, you might be able to find emeralds in Hampshire County as well.
 Here, visit Lily Pond and search the pegmatite dike to the north.

 Generally, emeralds aren’t easy to find, and many areas aren’t necessarily reported to the public.
-Because of this, there might be emerald locations even in your state, regardless if it was mentioned here or not.
+Because of this, there might be emerald locations even in your state, regardless of whether it was mentioned here or not.

 The best way to find out is to go gem hunting in the above environments and try your luck or join a rockhounding club.
 Rockhounding clubs have an excellent advantage for enthusiasts.